bittyphp/bitty-container/README.md

 use Bitty\Container\Container;

-$container = new Container(...);
+$container = new Container();

 $someThing = $container->get('some_thing');

+// Or use array access
+$someThing = $container['some_thing'];
 ```

 ## Adding an Entry

+You can add entries to Bitty's container one of two ways: via the container `set` method or via a service provider.

+The container is set up to support adding both services and parameters.
+All services must be built using an anonymous function (a `\Closure`).
+Any other value will be considered a parameter.

-You can add entries to Bitty's container a few different ways.
-All entries are adding using anonymous functions.
-When you first request an entry from the container, it calls the anonymous function and caches the result.
+When you first request a service from the container, it calls the anonymous function and caches the result.
 The result can be anything - a string, an array, an object - you name it.
 On subsequent calls, you are given the same value each time.

 The function will always be called with the container itself as the first argument.
 This allows you to reference other items from the container, if needed.
 If you do not need access to the container, you can omit the parameter from the function signature.